safespring/docs/content/backup/getting-started.md

 After installing the client using the guides on this wiki, you are ready to start doing backups and restores.

+### Scheduler service
-If you started the scheduler service (Client Acceptor Service on windows, dsmcad on linux/mac/solaris/other-unices), TSM will make backups once per day around the time set on the backup schedule.
+If you started the scheduler service, TSM will make backups once per day around the time set on the backup schedule.

+* **Client Acceptor Service** on Windows
+* **dsmcad** on Linux, macOS, Solaris and other-unices),

+### Manual backup
-If you want to start a manual backup, start the graphical client (Backup & Archive GUI in the windows Start menu or /opt/tivoli/tsm/client/ba/bin/dsmj for linux/solaris, TSM Tools for Administrators on Mac)
+If you want to start a manual backup, start the graphical client (Backup & Archive GUI in the windows Start menu or `/opt/tivoli/tsm/client/ba/bin/dsmj` for linux/solaris, TSM Tools for Administrators on Mac)

 You will see a GUI looking like this: